Duke-GCB/calrissian/conformance/README.md

 ### Notes:

-- Conformance tests use cwltool-1.0.20181201184214 as that's the nearest version to calrissian's dependency.
 - Calrissian requires specifying an envelope of RAM and CPU resources to use in the cluster, so these are provided as `--max-ram` and `--max-cores`
 - Since kubernetes is entirely container-based, CWL Tools that do not specify a Docker image will not run unless Calrissian is run with `--default-container`
 - This job uses an `initContainer` to guarantee the output volume is writable by the calrissian container.
 The calrissian image runs as a non-root user.